shawnapnguyen/PS5-markdown-basic-plots/README.md

     (b) (5pt) Now repeat the same for name and iso3-code.
 Are there country names that have more than one iso3-code?
 What are these countries?
-Hint: two of these entitites are CHANISL and NLD CURACAO.
+Hint: two of these entities are CHANISL and NLD CURACAO.

     <!-- -->

 3. (2pt) What is the minimum and maximum year in these data?
-2

 ## 3 CO2 emissions (30pt) Next, let's analyze CO2 emissions.